knetikmedia/knetikcloud-javascript-client/docs/GamificationAchievementsApi.md

 Update an achievement definition

 The existing generated rule, if any, will be deleted.
-A new rule will be created if a trigger event name is specified in the new version.
+A new rule will be created if a trigger event name is specified in the new version. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ACHIEVEMENTS_ADMIN

 ### Example
 ```javascript